1996 Madrid Taxi Aéreo Learjet 25 crash: Contributing factors

 CENIPA identified factors in four categories: physiological, psychological, operational, and external.
 Physiological factors included crew exhaustion from a 36-hour work period without adequate rest, leading to haste and inattention.

-Psychological factors noted the pilot’s persistent temperament and overconfidence, exacerbated by fatigue, and the copilot’s reticence, likely worsened by the pilot’s demeanor.
+Psychological factors noted the pilot's persistent temperament and overconfidence, exacerbated by fatigue, and the copilot's reticence, likely worsened by the pilot's demeanor.

-Operational factors included five key issues: inadequate crew training leading to errors in critical moments; the copilot’s inexperience and poor phraseology; lack of a dedicated flight safety team; improper aircraft configuration for approach and landing; and planning failures during descent and post-go-around visual flight.
+Operational factors included five key issues: inadequate crew training leading to errors in critical moments; the copilot's inexperience and poor phraseology; lack of a dedicated flight safety team; improper aircraft configuration for approach and landing; and planning failures during descent and post-go-around visual flight.

 While in the traffic pattern, PT-LSD descended from 4,400 to 3,100 feet.
 The ALTITUDE ALERT was set to 4,000 feet, indicating the crew believed it was functional.
 Their failure to respond to the alert could indicate equipment failure or, more likely, inattention.

-Environmental factors included the Serra da Cantareira’s low visibility due to sparse population and minimal lighting on a dark, cloudy night.
+Environmental factors included the Serra da Cantareira's low visibility due to sparse population and minimal lighting on a dark, cloudy night.
 An external factor was the possible presence of a passenger in the cockpit, potentially distracting the crew during critical moments.

 Release of recorded dialogue

 In 2014, the final flight communications were publicly released via a television program.
 The audio revealed communication deficiencies, with the controller failing to clearly convey information.
 Five minutes after initial contact, 40 kilometers from the runway, the Guarulhos controller asked the copilot for their position, receiving a response of 180 degrees when it was 170 degrees.

-Attempting to correct the route with the copilot’s erroneous data, the controller ordered a 10-degree increase.
-When asked about wind speed, the copilot reported 400 km/h, inconsistent with investigation findings, possibly due to equipment failure.
-The copilot then reported the potential error, stating uncertainty about the aircraft’s and wind’s speed.
+Attempting to correct the route with the copilot's erroneous data, the controller ordered a 10-degree increase.
+When asked about airspeed, the copilot reported 400 km/h, inconsistent with investigation findings, possibly due to equipment failure.
+The copilot then reported the potential error, stating uncertainty about the aircraft's and wind's speed.

 After the miscommunication, another controller took over.
-Upon hearing the crew’s intent to turn left, the controller did not correct the instruction but ordered a right turn to follow the traffic pattern, contributing to the accident due to unreliable flight data.
+Upon hearing the crew's intent to turn left, the controller did not correct the instruction but ordered a right turn to follow the traffic pattern, contributing to the accident due to unreliable flight data.